THREATINT/cdn77-helpers/README.md

 [Subscribe to our mailing list](https://newsletter.threatint.com/subscription?f=NiRp2763y19cplj796wGLZKeWSkrkkO8stBCsNbHL668BFHW478DRGNlNBXJZtV3rzH1DzWbtP8jGAJ4WDHmRPkw) to learn more about our work.

 ## License
-This repository is released under the [MIT License](https://opensource.org/licenses/MIT).
+Release under the MIT License. (see LICENSE)